 On June 2, 2011, Muddy Waters, LLC issued a report (the "Report") containing various allegations regarding the Company, its assets, operations and financial results.
-As a result of such report, on June 2, 2011, the Board of Directors of the Company appointed a committee of independent directors (the "Independent Committee") to thoroughly examine and review the allegations contained in the Report, and report back to the Board of Directors.
-The Independent Committee has retained independent legal counsel in Canada, Hong Kong and China as well as Pricewaterhouse Coopers LLP to assist with the examination.
+As a result of the Report, on June 2, 2011, the Board of Directors of the Company appointed a committee of independent directors (the "Independent Committee") to thoroughly examine and review the allegations contained in the Report, and report back to the Board of Directors.
+The Independent Committee has retained independent legal counsel in Canada, Hong Kong and mainland China.
+The Independent Committee is also using the services of independent accounting firm PricewaterhouseCoopers and affiliates ("PwC") to assist with the examination.
+PwC is highly familiar with the forestry industry and with the business environment in China.